REACT: Real-time Entanglement-Aware Coverage Path Planning for Tethered Underwater Vehicles: Simulations Experiments

 \section{Simulations Experiments}

 This section presents the simulation results for the proposed \ac{REACT} method.
 The entire framework is implemented in C++ to ensure computational efficiency and is integrated with ROS to facilitate modularity and deployment on real-world robots.
-Furthermore, the \ac{OMPL} library \cite{ompl} is utilized to compute the shortest paths using the RRT* algorithm.
+Furthermore, the \ac{OMPL} library \cite{ompl} is utilized to compute the shortest paths.